adzuki1/swap-case-from-clipboard-text/README.md

 - Easy-to-use and customizable.

-How to use
+# How to use

-1. Ensure you have Python and pip installed on your system.
+1. Ensure you have Python3 and pip installed on your system.

 2. Install the required Python libraries by running the following command: